Get Ready for Summer! Ideas for Teachers to Share with Families

 Promote simple, fun items that support the reading habit.
 Reading Rockets has created a "Warning!
 Reading Rocket in Orbit" door hanger in English and Spanish.

 Some students enjoy doing worksheets while others get very excited about puzzle books and word scrambles, so you might send home a few of these types of activities as an option.
 Teacher Planet offers loads of links to summer-themed printable activity sheets.
-And HarperCollins Children's Books has literature quizzes, games, and printables in their Games & Contests section.
+And HarperCollins Children's Books has literature quizzes, games, and printables in their Games and Contests section.